haydemtzl/starlingx/Packet.md

 /outputs/iso/bootimage.iso...
 86%
 ```

-When StarlingX ISO was loaded, and after
+When StarlingX ISO was loaded, and after commanding a _boot_, error "Image appears to be truncated" was given:

 ```
 iPXE> initrd http://mirror.starlingx.cengn.ca/mirror/starlingx/master/cento